No-Half-Measures/Akatsuki/README.md

 # Akatsuki
-Akatsuki is a discord bot built in Node
+Akatsuki is a discord bot built on Node.Js